Wendiwano/Wal-e-Visual-team-Online-Hackathon-project/README.md

-# Wendi Wano-team-Online-Hackathon-project
+# Wendi Wano- Health and Mechanical Skilling project
-We are building a VR Automotive Configurator that enables practical learning of machine anatomy and assembly.
+We are building a VR Automotive Configurator that enables practical learning of human + machine anatomy, assembly and health worker skills legacy training.